[mpen-dayton4] FW: "End Citizens United helps unveil shady SuperPAC donors" & "Juan Cole's Top Ten and Christian extremist by abagond" and more

 The part about not doing it alone is critical.
 To begin with, unlike most candidates, Sanders concedes that we've being going it alone for decades now, with disastrous results.

-and that ill-conceived military decisions, such as the invasion of Iraq, can wreak far-reaching devastation and destabilize entire regions for decades.
+"Our response must begin with an understanding of past mistakes and missteps in our previous approaches to foreign policy.
+It begins with the acknowledgement that unilateral military action should be a last resort…and that ill-conceived military decisions, such as the invasion of Iraq, can wreak far-reaching devastation and destabilize entire regions for decades.
 It begins with the reflection that the failed policy decisions of the past – rushing to war, regime change in Iraq, or toppling Mossadegh in Iran in 1953, or Guatemalan President Arbenz in 1954, Brazilian President Goulart in 1964, Chilean President Allende in 1973.
 These are the sort of policies that do not work, do not make us safer, and must not be repeated."

 It's astonishing how many candidates on the Right in particular simply refuse to acknowledge that our previous encroachments around the world have done more harm than good (For example, our invasion of Iraq created the vacuum into which ISIS inserted itself).

 Reminding Americans of our history is necessary, however.
 It's a good way to avoid repeating mistakes.
 This has to be part of the conversation about ISIS.
 Everyone agrees that ISIS is a threat, and that something has to be done about it.
+But this isn't a problem that American can or should solve on its own.

 Sanders explains why: